 A medical copywriter differs from a medical writer.
 Medical copywriting involves using scientific and medical knowledge, along with an artistic flair for words, to help you and your brand stand out in the sea of sameness.
 Medical copywriting and health copywriting are interchangeable terms.
-Both types of writers produce web copy, articles, blogs, emails, and more.
+Both types of writers produce web copy, articles, blogs, emails, white papers more.
 The main difference may only be in what the writer decides to call themselves.

 Some people classify wellness copywriters and health copywriters in the same category.
 However, I feel that wellness copywriters typically cover subjects such as keeping fit and beauty products.
 Whereas health copywriters tend to be more consumer health focused.
 Mind you, saying that I use the term health copywriter to describe myself and you’ll also find me covering exercise and cosmetic procedures!

 This is how I classify healthcare copywriters, medical writers, and others, although someone else may tell you differently!